curl/curl-for-win/README.md

 - Packages built across host platforms do not have identical hashes due to slightly different build options and toolchain builds/versions.
 Except `llvm-mingw` builds, which are reproducible across platforms.
-ARM64 and BoringSSL builds are like that by default.
+ARM64 and BoringSSL builds are such by default.
-- We code sign with a self-signed certificate, and avoid trusted timestamps for reproducibility.
+- We code-sign with a self-signed certificate, and avoid trusted timestamps for reproducibility.

 # Features